$168.00 Buy It Now

 After capturing your photos, histograms can also be a valuable tool in post-processing to help you analyze and adjust the exposure of your images.
 Here are some ways you can use histograms in post-processing:

-See also Best professional digital movie camera
+See also Are professional movie cameras film or digital

 1. Exposure Adjustment